FAQs & Links

 Turning a Food Blog Into a Career – Sally touched on everything I would want to say on the matter in an extremely thorough, honest, and comprehensive way

 The Hungry Australian’s Useful Tips for Emerging Food Bloggers – It has the best roundup of links to other relevant posts I’ve ever seen from photography to recipe writing to social media to search engine optimization.
 A must read.

-For technical help with your blog or website from site design and makeovers to blog marketing and maintenance to help with a tech crisis, Cory of Zesty Blog Consulting and his team are fabulous and I highly recommend them.
+For technical help with your blog or website from site design and makeovers to blog marketing and maintenance to help with a tech crisis, Ryan of WPSiteCare is wonderful.

 What kind of camera and lens do you use?